 As well as considering the materials used in your premises you should also consider their form.
-For example, in workshop areas, wood in the form of solid baulks of timber is not readily ignitiable; however, wood shavings are (similiarly with paper).
+For example, wood in the form of solid baulks of timber is not readily ignitable, but chopped wood or kindling is (similarly with paper).
+Cardboard stored flat would not present a high fire risk, but rolls of cardboard stored vertically present a vertical surface for fire to spread rapidly upwards, corrugated cardboard presents an even greater risk.